Samar, Philippines

 The Department of Education, Culture and Sports (DECS), Division of Samar has under its direct supervision 688 public elementary schools in 27 school districts and 53 public secondary schools.
 For Calbayog City Division, it has under its supervision 157 elementary schools in seven (7) districts and nine (9) secondary schools.

-State-administered secondary level training is available from a vocational school the Wright Vocational School; 3 agricultural schools: Samar National Agricultural School (SNAS), West Coast Agricultural School, Basey National Agricultural School (BNAS); 2 Fishery Schools, the Samar Regional Institute of Fishery and Clarencio Calagos Memorial School of Fisheries; and, 2 State Colleges, the Samar State Polytechnic College and Tiburcio Tancinco Memorial Institute of Science and Technology.
+State-administered secondary level training is available from a vocational school the Wright Vocational School; 3 agricultural schools: Samar National Agricultural School (SNAS), West Coast Agricultural School, Basey National Agricultural School (BNAS); 2 Fishery Schools, the Samar Regional Institute of Fishery and Clarencio Calagos Memorial School of Fisheries; and, 2 State Colleges, the Samar State University and Tiburcio Tancinco Memorial Institute of Science and Technology.

 A. 2 Enrollment